-All children aged 3 - 4 years are currently entitled to 15 hours per week free childcare over 38 weeks, or less hours per week over more weeks up to a maximum of 570 hours per year.
+All children aged 3 - 4 years are currently entitled to 15 hours per week funded childcare over 38 weeks, or less hours per week over more weeks up to a maximum of 570 hours per year.
 This is known as the Universal entitlement.

 What is the 30 hours offer?